Employer of Record

 Mandatory Benefits

-In Bangladesh, the Labor Act ensures that all employees receive certain mandatory benefits, which are essential for their security and well-being.
+In Bangladesh, the Labour Act ensures that employees receive certain mandatory benefits, which are essential for their security and well-being.
 These benefits create a legal and ethical framework for employers to follow.
 Here are some of the key mandatory benefits:

 Paid Leave Entitlements